Gignite/the-cure/README.md

 ### Working with collections

-A Collection is a container, cursor and iterable that represents more than one document, row, etc. It does not initialise any models however until that row is iterated over, at that point an IdentityMap is used to ensure the model isn't already in the ecosystem.
+A `Gignite\TheCure\Collections\Collection` is a container, cursor and iterable that represents more than one document, row, etc. It does not initialise any models however until that row is iterated over, at that point an `IdentityMap` is used to ensure the model isn't already in the ecosystem.

 ``` php
 <?php